ycrangelo/GovChain/README.md

-### Project Overview:
+## Project Overview:

-## The DPWH Transparency Portal is a decentralized Web3 platform that brings public infrastructure projects into the blockchain, making them fully transparent, verifiable, and auditable.
-Each infrastructure project—such as road construction, bridge repairs, or flood control initiatives—is represented as a unique NFT (ERC-721) containing key information like project budget, timeline, location, and a detailed proposal in PDF format.Stakeholders and approvers are issued a governance token (ERC-20), which they use to vote on project approval.
-This ensures that project approvals are secure, immutable, and publicly verifiable, while giving citizens and auditors a clear and transparent view of government infrastructure plans and spending.
+### GovChain is a decentralized Web3 platform designed to bring full transparency to government projects.
+By leveraging blockchain technology, GovChain ensures that public initiatives—ranging from infrastructure development to community programs—are fully verifiable, auditable, and tamper-proof.

+### Each project is represented as a unique NFT (ERC-721), storing essential details such as budget, timeline, location, and proposal documents (PDFs).
+Stakeholders and authorized approvers receive governance tokens (ERC-20) to vote on project approvals, making the process secure, immutable, and publicly accountable.

+### With GovChain, citizens, auditors, and government officials can track project progress in real-time, verify funding allocations, and participate in decentralized governance, creating a transparent and trustable public project ecosystem.